BaseMax/SoapAsanakSMSAxiosJS/README.md

 # Soap Asanak SMS Axios JavaScript

 **SoapAsanakSMSAxiosJS** is a Node.js library for sending SMS messages through the Asanak SOAP SMS gateway using Axios.

 It sends raw SOAP XML requests and provides full debugging logs, including both the outgoing SOAP request and the incoming SOAP response.

-All credentials and configuration values can be easily managed through a .env file.
+All credentials and configuration values can be easily managed through environment variables.

 ---